Father Thomas Skotek

 Assigned as follows:

-Summary of Abuse Allegations against Father Thomas Skotek:
+Summary of Sexual Abuse Allegations against Father Thomas Skotek:

-The case of Father Thomas Skotek is highlighted by the grand jury in its August 2018 report of the misdeeds of the Diocese of Scranton that led to the wholesale sexual abuse of children in its care for decades.
+Father Thomas Skotek was ordained a priest in 1963, who served in multiple parishes in the Diocese of Scranton.
+According to media reports, in August 2018, he was highlighted in the PA Grand Jury report of the misdeeds of the Diocese of Scranton that led to the wholesale sexual abuse of children in its care for decades.

 In a letter to Skotek dated October 9, 1986, Timlin said, that this “is a very difficult time in your life, and I realize how upset you are.
 I too share your grief.
 How I wish it were not necessary to take this step.
 With the help of God, who never abandons us and who is always near when we need Him, this too will pass away and all will be able to pick up and go on living.”
 There is no evidence that he made any contact with the child that Skotek impregnated.